n64decomp/sm64/sound/README.md

 script that can spawn channels, which have channel scripts that can spawn layers, which have layer scripts that can play notes.
 Each note is performed using an instrument from a sound bank.
 A sequence file can use multiple banks;
-`bank_sets.s` describes the mapping from sequences to sound banks.
+`sequences.json` describes the mapping from sequences to sound banks.
 Channels can switch between banks using a command.
 However, in practice most sequences limit themselves to a single sound bank.
 The main exception is sequence 0, which is responsible for sound effects.